How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

 Insurance Questions Drive High Call Volume

 TherapyNotes practices that bill insurance receive significantly more phone calls than private-pay practices.
 Callers ask: “Do you take my insurance?”
 “What’s my copay?”
 “Are you in-network with Aetna?”
-These questions cannot be answered by an online booking widget — they require a conversation.
+These questions can’t be answered by an online booking widget. they require a conversation.

 How Much Are Missed Calls Costing Your TherapyNotes Practice?